-Empire is therefore said to alienate through communicative networks.
-As in the final subjective form of alienation identified by Marx in 1844 as well as that of our species-being, the multitude is alienated from one another and from control over the direction of its existence.
+Empire is said to alienate through communicative networks.
+As in the third and fourth forms of alienation, the multitude is alienated from control over the direction of its existence and from one another.
 Likewise, the separation of users from that which they produce would seem to correspond to Marx’s initial moment of alienation.
-Hardt and Negri are however sure to clarify the forms alienated affectivity take under conditions of Empire.
 Despite differences between texts in Hardt and Negri’s development of immaterial labour, class relations dictate the form of command that constitutes alienated activity in both Empire and Multitude.
 This insight fails, however, to be extended to technology itself.
-The pair thus critique the limitations of alienation as it applied to industrial production: “Alienation was always a poor concept for understanding the exploitation of factory workers” (111).
+The pair thus critique the limitations of alienation as it applied to industrial production: “Alienation was always a poor concept for understanding the exploitation of factory workers” (Hardt and Negri 2004, 111).
 If Marx intends alienation to include the historical separation of workers from control over the industrial labour process, Hardt and Negri develop the incompatible position that capitalist social relations, under conditions of Empire, can be overturned through hybridizations between individuals and digital technology (Hardt and Negri 2000, 367).
-Guiding Hardt and Negri’s view of hybridization is the implied belief that digital communications technology is necessarily available for the multitude to realize their radical desires—a species of instrumentalism.
+Guiding Hardt and Negri’s view of hybridization is the implied belief that digital communications technology is necessarily available for the multitude to realize their radical desires.
 Capitalist technological codification of productive technologies appears rather unproblematic, as distinctions between (the thoroughly modern conception of) subject and object are dissolved in one hybridized unit.
-The aforementioned invention power of the multitude supersedes undesirable materializations of technical code.
-Estrangement within productive activity is thus eschewed.
-Productive technology in the postmodern era, instead, appears available for appropriation within the multitude, through a generalization of knowledge, what Marx calls in the Grundrisse (1973, 706) ‘the general intellect’.
-Carlo Vercellone comes to a similar conclusion, when he identifies the “increasingly collective nature of technical progress” (Vercellone 2007, 31).
-The obverse side is that collective, communicative and affective aspects of production—held within the greater part of the multitude—are the raw materials appropriated by capital and the tools for its transformation.
+The invention power of the multitude supersedes undesirable materializations of technical code.
+The estrangement of user from technology is reconciled.
+Technologies productive of surplus value in the postmodern era are available for appropriation by the multitude, through a generalization of knowledge, what Marx in the Grundrisse (1973, 706) calls ‘the general intellect’.
+Carlo Vercellone comes to a similar conclusion, when he identifies the “increasingly collective nature of technical progress” (2007, 31).
+The obverse side of this potetntial is that collective, communicative and affective aspects of production—held within the greater part of the multitude—are the raw materials appropriated by capital and the tools for its transformation.

-Neither the relations of production nor class struggle between the multitude and Empire appear to materialize in productive technologies.
+Here, class struggle between the multitude and Empire does not appear to materialize in productive technologies.
 The second form of alienation is here displaced in the concept’s re-evaluation.
-This displacement suggests a near universal ability to appropriate the tools of production toward communization.
-While encouraging, the implied neutral codification of technology dislocates the potential, inherent in critical theories of technology, to identify not only points of necessary recodification but contradictions and antagonisms inherent in capitalist digital communication technology.
+This displacement suggests a near universal ability to appropriate the tools of production toward for goals of proletarians.
+While an optimistic assessment, the implied neutral codification of technology dislocates the potential, inherent in critical theories of technology, to identify not only points of necessary recodification but contradictions and antagonisms inherent in capitalist digital communication technology.

 In a critical theory of technology, political codes of both technology and alienation would appear related through struggle between capital and workers, both waged and unwaged.
 Struggle over the conditions of use/labour and the content of technology creates new lines of development that concretize and codify technology by socialist alternatives.
 Such a position would affirm the alienated content of technology and labour process, while situating this same content within a dialectic of class conflict.
 Proletarian-technology combinations may then appear inconsistent and antagonist.
-Capitalist command may render certain technological usage apolitical, as Fuchs argues.
-One the other hand, struggle would appear as a re-conditioning device, both for proletarians and their tools, in which new lines of technological development and subjectivity appear, the result of conflictual and contradictory imperatives and actions.
+While capitalist command may render certain technological usage apolitical, as Jodi Dean argues, struggle would appear as a re-conditioning device, both for proletarians and their tools, in which new lines of technological development and subjectivity appear as the result of conflictual and contradictory imperatives and actions.